🎨 HTML-CSS

 }

-Selectors look like this: p { background: red }.
+Rulesets look like this: p { background: red; }.
 The selector is the p in this case.
-This p selects all elements of the DOM tree called p and sets a rule about how to show them.
+This p selects all elements of the DOM tree called p and sets rules about how to show them.
 Selectors always come first in a ruleset.

 A property is a quality, a characteristic.
 A value is the amount.